d-rez/vitadock-cec/README.md

 ## Configuration and notes
 \# TODO
 For now it only supports MPV.
-I started developing a framework for VLC as well but imo VLC starts too slow, MPV is much superior in this regard (and nobody needs a full GUI that boots 2 minutes longer)
+I started developing a framework for VLC as well but imo VLC starts too slow, MPV is much superior in this regard (and imo nobody needs a full GUI that boots 3 minutes longer)

+If there's a need for VLC version, I may consider it someday based on feedback and interest